-Bug Number Description DLPX-78366 This release adds the new API endpoints to get execution component logs.
+Bug Number Description DLPX-77075 The issue with masking MSSQL date field that was causing the error "Conversion failed when converting date and/or time from character string" is now fixed.
+DLPX-78363 This release adds support for API to get execution logs.
+DLPX-78366 This release adds the new API endpoints to get execution component logs.
 DLPX-78472 This release adds the total job time to the Masking job reports.
 DLPX-78755 The issue with the failure of async export (if data is huge) with the OOM(Requested array size exceeds VM limit)error message is now fixed.
 DLPX-78948 Previously, the edit user dialog was not opening for non-admin users if SSO is enabled.
 This issue is now resolved.
 DLPX-79152 Extended algorithm enclosure handling was throwing an NPE when there are too few fields in a delimited file.
 This issue is now fixed.
 DLPX-79177 The mapping Algorithm was failing in some cases(such as delimited files and BigInt Column) with error Mapping output value exceeding maximum value length of 0 characters.
 This issue is now fixed.
 DLPX-79567 Previously drop index was failing if an index with the same name existed on the masked columns across multiple tables for MSSQL databases.
 This issue is now fixed.
 DLPX-79627 The issue with the failure of the Masking SQL Server when special characters(such as ] [ or ') are used in the table column is now fixed.
 DLPX-79632 The issue with the failure of the Masking Oracle DB when special characters are used in the table or column name is now fixed.

-DLPX-79803 The issue with the failure of the Masking with MSSQL database if table name contains '[' is now fixed.
+Bug Number Description DLPX-79803 The issue with the failure of the Masking with MSSQL database if table name contains '[' is now fixed.
 DLPX-79804 The issue with the failure of the Masking with MSSQL database if table name contains '\' is now fixed.

-3.2.21.1 Log4j updates
+3.2.22.1 Log4j updates